 What Is Dilated Cardiomyopathy (DCM) in Dogs?

 In recent years, non-hereditary canine dilated cardiomyopathy (DCM) has become a hot topic in the veterinary world and among worried dog owners.
 Why?
 There has been an increase in cases of dogs without a hereditary preposition losing their lives to DCM over the past decade.
-DCM now accounts for over 10% of all heart diseases in dogs.
+DCM in dogs now accounts for over 10% of all heart diseases in dogs.

 What Is Canine Dilated Cardiomyopathy?